oskarfernlund/noskGPT/README.md

 ![alt text](https://github.com/oskarfernlund/noskGPT/blob/master/assets/cli_logo.png)

-noskGPT has a simple command line interface which can be invoked as follows:
+noskGPT has a simple command line interface which can be invoked as follows from the root directory:

 ```
 python noskgpt.py --max-chars=1000